MisanthropicBit/winmove.nvim/README.md

 resized relative to an anchor in the top-left or bottom-right corner of the window.

-Resizing respects the `winwidth`/`winminwidth` and `winheight`/`winminheight`
-options respectively, with the largest value taking priority.
+Resizing respects the global `winwidth`/`winminwidth` and `winheight`/`winminheight` options respectively, with the largest value taking priority.
 If a window being resized would shrink another window's size beyond the values of those options, the whole row/column of windows are adjusted except if all windows in the direction of resizing are as small as they can get.

 See [this showcase](#moving-and-resizing-windows).